willvieira/ms_STM-managed/manuscript/manuscript.md

 These three simulations were then compared with current ($T_0$) and future ($T_1$) forest distribution at equilibrium with the climate as reference points.
 For each simulation, we quantified the boreal and the mixed + temperate occupancy over the latitudinal gradient of mean annual temperature.
 As the chosen time scale (150 years) and management intensity may not be large enough to detect the response of forest to warming temperature and forest management, we ran the same configuration of simulations but increasing both time and management intensity.
-The running time of each simulation was increased to 250, 500 and 1000 years (supp figures 2), and management intensity for all practices increased to 2, 5, 10 and 20% (supp figure 3).
+The running time of each simulation was increased to 250, 500 and 1000 years (Figures S3), and management intensity for all practices increased to 2, 5, 10 and 20% (Figure S4).
 We performed 15 replications varying the initial landscape for each simulation, however, we found little variation between replicates, and therefore choose to omit the confidence intervals for the sake of simplicity.